-- Action Plan Progress Update - Actions by Parent Strategy: Executive team review of all strategies and their actions.
+- City-wide Operational Progress Report – Actions by Parent Objective: Executive team review of all objectives and their actions.
 All action statuses included.

 Recommended Cadence: Monthly

-- Action Plan Progress Update - Actions by Department: Understand workload and performance by reviewing how many actions each department currently has in progress, and the status for each action.
+- Departmental Operational Progress Report – Actions by Department: Understand workload and performance by reviewing how many actions each department currently has in progress and the status for each action.
 Recommended Cadence: Monthly

-- Disruptions Report - Disrupted Actions by Department: An early warning system.
+- Departmental At-Risk Report – Disrupted Actions by Department: An early warning system.
 Review all actions that have been reported as at risk.
-Recommended Cadence: Weekly

-- Completed Strategic Actions: Share regularly with staff, council and the community, all actions that have been completed in the previous month, quarter or calendar year (you choose).
 Recommended Cadence: Monthly

+- Departmental Completed Actions Report: Share regularly with staff, council and the community, all actions that have been completed in the previous month, quarter, or calendar year (you choose).
 Recommended Cadence: Monthly

-- Capital Improvement Plan Project & Budget Status: Track and report on the progress of all capital improvement plan projects including the actual spend, budgeted spend and variance for each project, and overall for the department.
-Share with your council, executive team and department directors.
 Recommended Cadence: Monthly

+- Capital Improvement Plan (CIP) Project & Budget Status: Track and report on the progress of all Capital Improvement Plan (CIP) projects including the actual spend, budgeted spend and variance for each project, and overall for the department.
+Share with your council, executive team, and department directors.
+Recommended Cadence: Quarterly

 P.S.
 Our framework doesn’t include many reports for citizens because we believe the best way to communicate performance to your community is via public dashboards.
 More on that soon.